elkhorn-heavy/walkthroughs/overthewire/natas/level_12.md

 `Set color` button, if the RGB colour code is valid then:

 1. The cookie is read from the browser
-2. The colour code is updated
+2. The colour code part of the cookie is updated
+3. The cookie is saved to the browser
-3. The page is redisplayed
+4. The page is redisplayed

 All that is needed now is to click the button: